davidlpz/krakatoa/README.md

 Options are set with an object as second argument to the .krakatoa() method.

 * **width**: Width of the slider.
 String.
 Works with px and %.
 The default value is '400px'.
 * **height**: Height of the slider.
-Can be set to 'auto' (it will be the height of the actual slide) or a string with units.
+Can be set to 'auto' (it will be the height of the actual item) or a string with units.
 The default value is '300px'.
 * **display**: Display mode of the slider, the same as the CSS property.
 String.
 Default value is 'block'.
 * **arrows**: Show the arrows control.
 Boolean.
 Default value is true.
 * **buttons**: Show the pagination buttons.
 Boolean.
 Default value is true.
 * **items**: Numbers of items to show at the same time.
 Integer.
 Default value is 1.
 * **gutter**: Margin between items.
 Integer.
 Default value is 10.
-* **first**: Default slide to show.
+* **first**: Default item to show.
 Integer.
-Default value is 0 and shows the first slide.
+Default value is 0 and shows the first item.
-* **loop**: Begins again after last slide.
+* **loop**: Begins again after last item.
 Boolean.
 Default value is true.
 * **autoplay**: Move automatically the slider (except when the mouse is over).
 Boolean.
 Default value is true.
 * **direction**: Movement of the slider.
 String.
 Default value is 'right'.
 * **delay**: Delay of the next movement in milliseconds.
 Integer.
 Default value is 2500.